Keep The Backdoor Roth Open

 The value of the Backdoor Roth is derived from the tax savings on the growth of the non-deductible (post-tax) contributions if left in a Traditional IRA.
 For example in the 5% return scenario after 20 years, the account has a balance of ~$205,000.
 44% would be subject to tax and 56%, the non-deductible contributions, would not be subject to tax.
 Assuming that the investor is in the 25% tax bracket in retirement, this would result in a total of ~$22,550 (~$90,200 x 25%) to be paid in taxes.
 These taxes could have been avoided by converting the post-tax contributions over to a Roth IRA every year.

-The table above outlines the tax savings from the same 3 growth scenarios above assuming a 25% tax on a withdrawal from the account.
+The table above outlines the tax savings from the same three growth scenarios above assuming a 25% tax on a withdrawal from the account.
 This table also assumes that there were no pre-tax monies in the IRA thus avoiding any taxes on the converted amount.

 Prior to rolling money from a 401(k), 403(b), or other employer sponsored retirement plan to an IRA, we would urge investors to contemplate the impact on their overall financial situation.
 Rolling a retirement plan into a Traditional IRA increases the pre-tax (taxable portion) balance, which will increase the tax liability of a Roth conversion.
 This will likely close the door on the Backdoor Roth IRA.
 At a minimum, investors should analyze the cost of leaving money in the retirement plan with the tax savings offered by the Backdoor Roth IRA.